 The global transportation management systems market is primarily divided into three regions, namely – North America, Europe, and Asia-Pacific, out of which North America is the most dominant region with the major market share.

-North America is the most dominant region with a market value of USD 41 billion in 2021 and is expected to grow to USD 153 billion in 2030 at a CAGR of 16%.
+North America is the most dominant region and it is expected to grow at a CAGR of 16%.

 The transportation and logistics business is a very competitive one in the said region, and a highly integrated supply chain network connects buyers and sellers through many types of transportation, such as freight rail, air, and express delivery services, truck transport, and maritime transport.
 This is why the North American region dominates the global market.